Amanda Callenberg

 While digestive health is my specialty, my training in nutritional therapy allows me to work across the wider functional medicine picture, including hormones, immune health, blood sugar regulation, nutrient status and nervous system support.

-Many people I work with have already tried the usual paths and are looking for something more tailored and in-depth.
-My work is highly personalised, combining nutrition and lifestyle support, with the option to gently explore deeper layers of healing if that feels helpful.
+My work is highly personalised, combining nutrition and lifestyle support, with tools to gently explore deeper layers of healing.

 My work is trauma-informed, meaning it recognises how stress, past experiences, and the nervous system can influence physical symptoms.
 It is paced gently, particularly for sensitive or overwhelmed systems.